MatchPoints 2026: Parallel Sessions

 Chair: Jørgen E. Olesen, Head of Department, professor, Department of Agroecology, Aarhus University

-Agrifood systems face multiple dilemmas regarding sustainability, resilience, and competitiveness resulting from environmental, social, and economic challenges, which drive the urgency for transformation but also hinder transition.
-The viability and resilience of current agrifood systems are increasingly being tested by climate change, environmental degradation, resource constraints, and geopolitics.
-The session explores this from production, supply chain and consumer perspectives.
+Agrifood systems are under pressure from environmental, social and economic challenges.
+These challenges highlight the need for more sustainable, resilient and competitive systems, but they also makes the transition harder to achieve.
+The viability and resilience of current agrifood systems are increasingly being tested by climate change, environmental degradation, resource constraints and geopolitics.
+This session explores these challenges from a production, supply chain and consumer perspective.

 Speakers: